 An old fisherman’s hut or store, I rather like the balance in this image.

 A second building offering textures and image balance around from Newlyn Harbour.

 Whilst wandering through the town this doorway deserved a photograph being taken.

-Steep, narrow cobbled streets.
+The last image on this Newlyn Harbour page, steep, narrow cobbled streets.
 In some places it was like walking back in time.

 For more information about Newlyn follow this link www.newlynharbour.com